Alessandro Soares: Club career

 Soares started his professional career in Montes Claros.
 In 1997, the contacts and connections of the then major shareholder of Kalamata, Stavros Papadopoulos, with the Brazilian market of football players, and suggested hid transfer to Greece.
 After a tryout by the then coach of the Messinians, Babis Tennes, he signed for the club playing with the team for four seasons.

 In 2001 he was signed by OFI, where he played until 2004.
 In the summer of 2004, he caught the interest of Panathinaikos and AEK Athens.
-Eventually, the coach of the "greens", Zdeněk Ščasný suggested the acquisition of another striker, thus on 23 July 2004 he was signed by AEK, initially with a season-long loan and then by a permanent transfer.
+Eventually, the manager of the "greens", Zdeněk Ščasný suggested the acquisition of another striker, thus on 23 July 2004 he was signed by AEK, with a season-long loan for a fee of €60,000 and a buy-out option.
 On his first season with the yellow-blacks he emerged as the club's top scorer, while playing 7 matches in the UEFA Cup scoring once against Gorica on 30 September 2004.
+His performances with the club resulted in the enable of his buy-out option of €150,000 on 6 June 2005.
 He repeatedly tried to obtain Greek citizenship but three times he fell victim to the change in legislation and the increase of the years of residence required for its granting.

-In the summer of 2006 he moved to Cyprus and Anorthosis Famagusta.
+In the summer of 2006 after the end of his contract he moved to Cyprus and joined Anorthosis Famagusta.
 On 12 May 2007, he won Cypriot Cup scoring in the 3–2 final against Omonia.
 In the summer of 2007 he signed for Alki Larnaca, where he played for a season.
 In 2008 he also played for Cypriot Second Division side, Ermis Aradippou, helping them win promotion to the Cypriot First Division in 2009.
 Afterwards, he moved to Chalkanoras Idaliou, where he helped them win the Cypriot Third Division in 2010 by finishing as first scorer of the league with 17 goals.